daliworks/thingplus-embedded/docs/Thingplus_Embedded_Guide_EN.md

 - Parameters
   - gw_id: Gateway ID
   - apikey: apikey from Thing + Portal
   - mqtt_url: The MQTT server address to connect to.
-In general, use "mqtt.thingplus.net" and use "dmqtt.thingplus.net" for non-SSL.
+In general, use "mqtt.thingplus.net" and use "dmqtt.thingplus.net" for non-TLS.
   - restapi_url: HTTPS server address to connect to.
 Use "https://api.thingplus.net".
 - Return Value
   -!
 NULL: Success.
 Returns the SDK instance.